sadit/SimilaritySearch.jl/joss/paper.md

  `allknn`                 $s$                 21.69             0.37                     2.79

- recall score            $s$                   1.0              0.81                     0.96
+ `allknn`                 $s$                   1.0             0.81                     0.96
+ recall score
 ---------------------------------------------------------------------------------------------

-Table: Performance comparisong of running several similarity search operations on MNIST dataset in our 32-core workstation.
+[#tab/performance]: Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation.

+The reported recall score is the macro averaged recall of `allknn` operation.
+The individual recall is computed as $\frac{\# \text{ of real } k \text{ nearest neighbors retrieved}}{k}$ where the set of real $k$ nearest neighbors is the intersection of the set of $k$ nearest neighbors retrieved by the brute force method and the index being computed.

 Please note that exact indexes produce exact results when these functions are applied while approximate indexes can produce approximate results.
 You can find more examples and notebooks (Pluto and Jupyter) in ^[ [https://github.com/sadit/SimilaritySearchDemos)(https://github.com/sadit/SimilaritySearchDemos) ].